Consumer Privacy Concerns and Your Marketing Strategy

 At this point, the “control” argument is irrelevant.

 Brands are responsible for adequate data protection measures.
 This sentiment extends beyond a moral plane; it’s legal.
 European Union legislation requires all companies to have adequate cybersecurity measures.
 Similarly, the less stringent CCPA laws hold companies financially responsible for all personal data losses.
+To effectively comply with these regulations, companies should look into incident response plan examples to ensure they are prepared for any potential data breaches.

 The Source of the Breaches